Insular crozier: Kells Crozier

 Formed from copper-alloy, silver, gilding and niello, the Kells Crozier was built in three phases.
 The earliest metalwork occurred during the late 9th or early 10 century, with further adornment occurring during the early 11th and early 12th centuries.
-The first phase is represented by the wooden core, and copper lined tubing, four closing strips, three copper alloy knopes, the crook, openwork crest and zoomorphic ornamentation.
+The wooden core represents the first phase, and copper lined tubing, four closing strips, three copper alloy knopes, the crook, openwork crest and zoomorphic ornamentation.
 Later embellishments include the silver plates lining the crook, the drop (10th century), and the semi-precious stones (since lost) and niello-inlaid spirals influenced by the Ringerike style added in the 11th century.

 The Kells Crozier, at 133 cm, is unusually long, however some of this is due to later additions.
 The art historian Rachel Moss suggests that because so many parts were replaced, the crozier may "have suffered 'profanation' (sárugud), which is sometimes reported of insignia."

 Rediscovered in London in 1851, it is associated with Kells, County Meath based on inscriptions under the crest on the crook (ordo conduilis ocius do mel finnen), which, roughly translated, asks for prayers for Cúduilig (or Cū Duilig) and Maelfinnén (or Máel Finnén).
 However, as neither have been conclusively associated with historical figures, there is some doubt as to the location of origin.
 It is in the collection of the British Museum.